Chetumal province: Legacy

-After Dr. Gann, archaeological work in Chetumal languished until the 1964–1970 Altun Ha Expedition of the Royal Ontario Museum.
+After Gann, archaeological work on the province languished until the 1964–1970 Altun Ha Expedition of the Royal Ontario Museum.
 The project was pushed for by the Archaeological Commissioner of colonial Belize, A. H. Anderson, and led by David M. Pendergast.
-The substantial corpus generated quickly prompted a renaissance of archaeological work in Chetumal, which has continued to the present day.
+The substantial corpus generated quickly prompted a renaissance of archaeological work in the area, which has continued to the present day.

-Historical work on the Postclassic Maya states was first published by the Merida-based polymath Juan Francisco Molina Solís in 1896.
-This was followed by the 1943 and 1957 publications of the Carnegie Mayanist, Ralph L. Roys.
-The latter of these has become the authoritative text on the subject, and is most commonly cited as the first of its kind, being significantly more rigorous and complete than preceding works.
-Despite this progress, Chetumal remained one of the least elucidated provinces until a seminal 1989 publication by Grant D. Jones, then a Professor at Davidson College.
+Historical work on Postclassic Maya polities was first published by the Mérida-based polymath Juan Francisco Molina Solís in 1896.
+This was followed by two works in 1943 and 1957 by Ralph L. Roys, a Mayanist of the Carnegie Institution.
+The latter of these (Political Geography of the Yucatan Maya) has become the authoritative text on the subject, and is most commonly cited as the first of its kind, being significantly more rigorous and complete than preceding works.
+Despite this progress, Chetumal remained one of the least elucidated provinces until the seminal 1989 Maya Resistance to Spanish Rule by Grant D. Jones, then a professor at Davidson College.